Participants are the bread and butter of any kind of research study.

 💡 The Key Takeaway: One of the main components of qualitative research design is open communication at the start of your study.
 Participants will then have a broad overview of the project, not just minimal understanding.

 Tip #2: Stay in contact

-Our qualitative market research company knows communication is always key.
+Our qualitative recruiting company knows communication is always key.
 There was never a week that went by where participants did not hear from our team.

 Tip #3: Incentives are motivators

 The incentive for participating in qualitative needs to match expectations.